JamesRunnalls/hydrosim/README.md

 ## Compute Requirements

+For the project two distinct servers are required with different characteristics:

 ### Web Server

 Server to host the node.js API that will make the data available to the front end & for direct download of the simulation results.